Najran Province

-Najran (نجران DIN) is a Southern province of Saudi Arabia.
-It has an area of 149,511 km².
+Najran Province (Note: (Arabic: منطقة نجران, romanized: Minṭaqat Najrān), also known as the Najran Region) is a province in southern Saudi Arabia, covering 150,000 km² and located along the border with Yemen.
 Its capital is Najran.

-Najran is inhabited by the Yam tribe.
-A significant percentage of the province's inhabitants are Shia Ismaili.
-The current governor of the region is Prince Jiluwi bin Abdulaziz Al Saud.
+The province is primarily inhabited by the Yam tribe, and most of its population follows Ismaili Shia Islam.

 Etymology

-There are various stories about the origins of the name Najrān.
+There are various stories about the origins of the name Najran.
 Some of these stories attribute it to a wooden piece around which a door's henge rotates.
 Others say that the city was named after its first settler, Najran bin Zaidan bin Saba'a bin Ya'rub bin Qahtan.